YGGverse/Yoda/README.md

 * Every module must:
   * encapsulate it members: compose childs and stay composable for parents
   * access 1 level of childs, never parents (e.g. through `super`)
+    * if some feature require new global data type, it must be implemented as the local or external `crate` extension
   * implement only one public API `struct` per file (same as one file for one class)
     * implementable `struct` is public, where it members - private
   * contain main `struct` implementation: